-Resistance: Building new systems and networks of resistance and defending them against oppressive coercion.
-Removing power from those at the top of the ponzi scheme by removal of support and participation.
-Removing institutional power by creating and defending alternatives.
-Blocking the trade economy and other forms of anti-social authority.
+Resistance: Building new systems and exosocial networks and defending them against oppressive coercion.
+Removing power from those at the top of the ponzi scheme by removal of reflection of endoreality.
+Removing institutional power by creating and defending alternatives and allocating guilt to the perpetrators instead of the negative image.
+Blocking endosocial authority.

-Sandbox villages: Societies (do not have to be geographically defined) where we can try out new ideas for governance and collaboration.
+Sandbox villages: Societies (do not have to be geographically defined) for trying out new ideas for governance and collaboration.